Sorority Recruitment: September 10-14, 2019

-- Open Houses (Evening One and Two): Both of these evenings are casual events.
+- Open House, House Tours and Philanthropy Night: All of these evening are casual events.
 All types of clothing are acceptable.

 - Preference Party: During the last evening of recruitment, you will visit a maximum of two chapters.
 This party will last about one hour and will allow you to really get to know the chapter and to make your final choice.
 Attire is semi-formal.
 Skirts and dresses are appropriate.

 - Bid Day: During this day, you will discover which chapter you will join.
 Casual attire is appropriate.

 (Figures below reflect the 2017-2018 academic year)